CastroCMiguel/osTicket-Ticket-Lifecycle-Examples/README.md

 <h1>Resolving Tickets in osTicket</h1>

-In this lab, I will guide you through the entire lifecycle of a ticket, from its initial intake to its resolution, within the open-source help desk ticketing system, osTicket
+In this lab, I will guide you through the entire lifecycle of a ticket, from its initial intake to its resolution, within the open-source help desk ticketing system osTicket.

 <h2>Environments and Technologies Used</h2>